 It is important to remember to keep silence in the general chapel area, even outside of worship times.
 It is a space for prayer and contemplation and should be respected as such.
 Some may use our chapel for their private prayers, so we cannot assume that we only need to keep silence in the chapel area when we are in corporate prayer.
-One should make an effort to intentionally keep silence in the chapel area at all times.
+One should make an effort to intentionally keep silence in the chapel area as much as it is possible.